Ruben249/practicas_robotica_servicios/Autoparking/README.md

 We can see the above.
 We can see how at the beginning the car is further away from the parked cars, we can see how the inclination increases between the points where there are parked cars because the car is getting closer, and then we can see how the car corrects the direction and gets parallel and closer to the other cars.

 ##### Step4
 The next step is to find an available parking space.
-To do this I have decided to
+To do this, I followed the typical manoeuvres performed in normal driving.
+First I go over the gap, then I back up turning to the right, when I've got the back of the car in, we turn left, and finally we go straight ahead and turn to the centre.
+To do this, I have been checking how far the car and the yaw have moved forward.